h-jangra/Ghost.sh/Readme.md

 ## Usage

 - **Type normally** - Ghost suggestions appear automatically in gray
-- **Press Tab** - Accept the current suggestion
+- **Press Right Arrow** - Accept the current suggestion
 - **Press Backspace** - Remove characters and update suggestion
-- **Continue typing** - Ghost text updates to match your input

 ## How It Works

-The script searches your bash history (from newest to oldest) and shows the first matching command that starts with what you've typed.
-The matching portion appears in gray text after your cursor.
+- Loads recent entries from your Bash history
+- Deduplicates and indexes them by first character
+- Performs fast prefix matching as you type
+- Renders ghost text inline using ANSI cursor save/restore
+- Never modifies history
+- Never overrides Tab completion
+- Leaves native Bash behavior intact

 ## Requirements

-- Bash 4.0 or later
+- Bash 4.0+
-- Terminal with ANSI escape sequence support
+- ANSI-compatible terminal
-- Readable `~/.bash_history` file
+- Readable `~/.bash_history`

-## Configuration

-You can customize these variables at the top of the script:

-- `_ghost_history_file` - Path to history file (default: `~/.bash_history`)
-- `_ghost_max_entries` - Maximum history entries to search (default: 10000)

 ## Limitations

-- Only supports basic printable characters (letters, numbers, common symbols)
-- Suggestions are based on exact prefix matching
-- May not work with all terminal emulators
-- Leaves chars behind if `Ctrl-c`

-## Troubleshooting

-**No suggestions appearing:**
-- Ensure your bash history file exists and has commands
-- Try typing the beginning of a command you've used before

-**Weird characters on screen:**
-- Your terminal may not support ANSI escape sequences
-- Try a different terminal emulator

-**Characters not appearing:**
-- Make sure you've sourced the script correctly
-- Restart your shell session
+- Prefix matching only (no fuzzy search)
+- Bash only (not zsh/fish)
+- Suggestions shown at end of line only
+- Designed for interactive shells